suryana-code/Web-Testing-With-Playwright/README.md

 Feel free to fork the repository and submit pull requests if you'd like to contribute.
 Whether you want to improve the existing tests, add new test cases, or just explore Playwright’s capabilities, this repository serves as a great starting point.

-🛎️ If you have any difficulties or just want to discuss, please give me your feedback at msuryana45@gmail.com
+🛎️ If you have any difficulties or just want to discuss, please give me your feedback at msuryana45@gmail.com or send message on My [LinkedIn](https://www.linkedin.com/in/muhamad-suryana/)